PREETOMGOGOI/Simple-HTML-AND-CSS-PROJECTS/README.md

-# Use of html and css
+# Use of html

+## Transformed the pdf file into an html file